Immunizations

 COVID-19

-1. The COVID-19 vaccine is offered to all students, employees and faculty at The University of Texas Health Science Center at San Antonio.
+1. The COVID-19 vaccine is offered to all students, employees and faculty at UT Health San Antonio.

 2. We strongly encourage COVID-19 vaccination for everyone that comes to our campus for studies or employment.

-3. It is anticipated that the COVID-19 vaccine will likely become required due to federal regulations.
-Some clinical sites that partner with UT Health San Antonio may require COVID-19 vaccination for participation at their venues.
+3. Some clinical sites that partner with UT Health San Antonio may require COVID-19 vaccination for participation at their venues.
 It is important to recognize that failure to receive the COVID-19 vaccine increases your potential risk of infection and could also limit your clinical rotation options.

 Questions